 “It’s a strange myth that atheists have nothing to live for.
 It’s the opposite.
 We have nothing to die for.
 We have everything to live for.” – Ricky Gervais

 It is my personal belief that these religious doctrine are not just a measure of an antiquated control of the species, but they are cheating people out of a more fulfilling journey.
 When you consider some of the more popular religions that believe in an omnipotent deity that reigns supreme from another plane of existence, there is the belief that only through complete and unconditional devotion to ancient scriptures will guarantee one’s continuation in the supposed eternity of the afterlife in a wonderful paradise.
 Religion however has been part of the human condition for thousands of years and is not going to be something that would just disappear.

 Currently, we are expected to spend our life on an adventure of learning through structured education in order to finish in a life of servitude to the corporations so that we may pay for the aforementioned schooling.
 Consider that we live in an age, where I could conceivable take courses online, from accredited universities, obtaining equivalent knowledge of a standard four year degree in computer science using various opencourseware classes that in most, if not all cases are 100% free to you monetarily, costing only your time and dedication.

 Our lives have been reduced to numbers, that fall into categories that spends it’s life in pursuit of the American dream, which has become tainted by those identity politics and made possible by our ability to turn a blind eye to injustice.
 The only real justice is that which affects the bottom line.
 Why?
 Because in the society we have built, it is necessary that corporations getting paid is more important than your individual liberty and well being.
-That may seem irrelevant, but truth be told to the overall tone but I think it is one of the underlying factors in many of the decisions we make or affect us on a daily basis.
+That may seem irrelevant, but I think it is one of the underlying factors in many of the decisions we make or affect us on a daily basis.

 ”Facts don’t care about your feelings” – Ben Shapiro